 “You will need to give up your life.
 But go all in – you are there to solve a problem that is what it is about.
 Think about where you aspire to be and go all in.
 Be very focused.
 Think in stepping stones and have an ultimate goal.”

-Dan also pointed out that many people who start a business don’t realise registering a domain name will put their name and address in the public domain, unless they buy WhoIs Privacy.
+Dan also pointed out that many people who start a business don’t realise registering a domain name will put their name and address in the public domain, unless they have Domain Privacy in place.